JasonMortonNZ/bs3-sublime-plugin/README.md

 ### Usage

-Start typing `<bs3` in html files and the autocomplete window opens.
+Start typing `bs3` in html files and the autocomplete window opens.
 It matches fuzzily.
-So you can type `<bs3radio` to find the `bs3-input:radio` snippet.
+So you can type `bs3radio` to find the `bs3-input:radio` snippet.

-Be sure you have enabled "<" and "bs" in your Preferences.sublime-settings:
+Be sure you have enabled "bs" in your Preferences.sublime-settings:

-`"auto_complete_triggers": [{"selector": "text.html", "characters": "<"},{"selector": "text.html", "characters": "bs3"}]`
+`"auto_complete_triggers": [{"selector": "text.html", "characters": "bs3"}]`

 ### CDN